Civic Space in Eastern Europe & Eurasia

 Regional Focus: Russia's periphery

 How strong or weak is the enabling environment for civic space in Europe and Eurasia?
-To what extent do we see Russia attempting to shape civic space attitudes and constraints?
-Over the past three years, AidData has generated and analyzed novel data on four barometers of civic space from 2010 to 2021.
-These data points, while not exhaustive, help us systematically assess the trajectory of civic space attitudes and constraints throughout the region during the period, including: (i) restrictions of civic space actors (restrictions); (ii) citizen attitudes toward civic space (perceptions); (iii) Russian support relevant to civic space (Kremlin support); and (iv) Russian state-backed media mentions of civic space actors (Kremlin media).
+To what extent do we see Russia attempting to shape attitudes?
+Over the past three years, AidData has generated and analyzed novel data on four barometers of civic space from 2010 to 2021 to systematically assess the trajectory of civic space attitudes and constraints throughout the region.
+We tracked: (1) restrictions of civic space actors (restrictions); (2) citizen attitudes toward civic space (perceptions); (3) Russian financial and in-kind support relevant to civic space (Kremlin support); and (4) Russian state-backed media mentions of civic space actors (Kremlin media).

-Civic Space is one of three of AidData's research focus in the Europe & Eurasia region.
-Learn more about our research on energy security and media resilience in the region.
+Civic space is one of three of AidData focus areas.
+Learn more about our research on energy security and media resilience in the E&E region.

 Regional Synthesis